-The pacing at which students explore the content has been adapted to allow remediation of core skills.
-Upon successful completion of the course, 2 credits will be awarded, and the second credit meets the PHS Algebra I graduation requirement.
+Note: The pacing at which students explore the content has been adapted to allow remediation of core skills.
+Upon successful completion of the course, 2 credits will be awarded.
+The first credit satisfies a Pre-Algebra credit and the second credit meets the PHS Algebra 1 graduation requirement.